DevCycleHQ/devcycle-docs/docs/introduction/key-features.md

 Here are the core concepts and features behind them that we think make us different.

-## Protect Production without Getting in Your Way
+## Protect Production Without Getting in Your Way
 For feature flagging to be effective, all team members need to be able to operate without fear of breaking production.
 We use a balance of guardrails, permissions and observability to ensure all users have confidence in the actions they are taking.

 Here's how: